 Fifty eight years ago, January 14, 1956, my parents Thomas Andrew Lensing and Emma Jean Burris stood before God, family and friends and were married, to love and to cherish, from this day forward, until death do they part.
 The wedding took place at St. Edward's Catholic Church in Little Rock, Arkansas, at 9:00 a.m.
 My Dad's older brother, Father Michael Lensing, OSB, officiated.
 Mom wore a simple but elegant white satin tea-length dress with long sleeves and a fitted waist.
 She wore a shoulder length veil with a satin crown, beautiful drop pearl earrings and white pumps.
 The tea-length dress was designed, as etiquette required at the time, for a morning wedding.
 Here is a photograph of of Mom in the dress with Dad and the church altar in the background.

 The story of the dress is that Mom had it made by the same dress maker as a friend of hers from where she was working at the time.
 Mom worked at Jack East Insurance and her friend Stella was getting married right before her and she recommended her dress maker.
 As you can tell by the photo, Mother looked absolutely radiant.
 I have the lovingly-boxed dress, slip and veil sitting on a shelf in my closet.
 Nice family heirloom I hope to pass on to one of my nieces someday.
-Her co-workers at Jack East gave her a lovely bridal shower at Riverdale Country Club where Rebsamen Golf Course is now located.
+Her co-workers at Jack East gave her a lovely bridal shower at Riverdale Country Club in Little Rock where Rebsamen Golf Course is now located.

 The wedding was a beautiful event, held at St. Edward's Catholic Church in Little Rock, Arkansas.
 The Church was established in 1885 but the church they were married in and still stands today was built and dedicated in 1901.
 Its architectural style is Gothic and still stands as one of the most beautiful churches in the State.